Rensselaer, New York: Industrialization and modernization

-In the 19th century Rensselaer became the site of the Boston & Albany Railroad's (B&A) passenger depot, shops, freight houses, roundhouse, and coach yard.
+In the 19th century, Rensselaer became the site of the Boston & Albany Railroad's (B&A) passenger depot, shops, freight houses, roundhouse, and coach yard.
 It was the site of transfers between trains of the New York Central Railroad and the B&A. A ferry transported people to and from the Van Rensselaer Island and downtown Albany at Maiden Lane.
 In 1871, the Maiden Lane Bridge was built replacing the ferry.
 In 1903, the channel that separated the island from the mainland was filled in with sand dredged from the bottom of the Hudson River.
 When the NY Central and the B&A merged in 1900 the island's activities became less important, though a new roundhouse and coach yard was built even as many buildings were demolished.

-In 1881, the Riverfront Park in Rensselaer was the site of the first recorded major league Grand Slam in baseball history.
+In 1881, the Hudson Riverfront Art Park in Rensselaer was the site of the first recorded major league Grand Slam in baseball history.

 In 1882, the Hudson River Aniline and Color Works built their first plant in Rensselaer (building 61), however it burned 13 years later.
 In 1895, Building 61 was rebuilt and at the same time Building 71 was built as well.
-It would be acquired by the Bayer Corporation in 1903, which then built one of the largest and most up-to-date factories of its time in the US and the Rensselaer plant became the American home for the production of brand-name Aspirin.
+It was acquired by the Bayer Corporation in 1903, which then built one of the largest and most up-to-date factories of its time in the US and the Rensselaer plant became the American home for the production of brand-name Aspirin.
 The US government seized the property in 1917 during World War I as enemy property, Bayer being a German company.
 It would later be owned by the General Aniline and Film Company, and then BASF.
 In 1927, it was the first plant to produce solid diazo salts in the United States.
 The plant went through 12 separate owners or subsidiaries in its lifetime, in the 1990s it was the oldest dye plant in continuous operation and also produced more dye than any other plant in the United States.
 According to a promotional brochure issued around 1993 by the BASF Corporation the Rensselaer plant was the largest North American dyestuffs production facility.
 The plant was shut down for good on December 28, 2000.

 In 1932, next to the BASF plant, the Port of Albany-Rensselaer was built, mostly in neighboring Albany, but also with 35 acre in the southern part of Rensselaer.
 The docks on the Rensselaer side were built in the 1970s.